 If you decide to supplement with tryptophan, taking it with some carbs and without other protein sources should help it cross the blood-brain barrier.
 You can get it as a supplement either in capsules or as a powder.

 A study in lean men (why do they always study lean men!) found that 2 or 3 g doses of tryptophan 45 minutes before eating decreased food consumption at a buffet.
 It also decreased both hunger and alertness. [ref]

 Another study found that tryptophan reduced stress eating only in people with the 5-HTTLPR short/short genotype. [ref]

 Decreasing tryptophan conversion to serotonin:

 In mice, withaferin A (ashwagandha) downregulates TPH2. [ref]

 In addition to responding to inflammation or stress, the body also shunts more tryptophan towards the kynurenine pathway when niacin is low. [ref] Thus, ensuring that you get enough niacin may help to increase the conversion of tryptophan to serotonin (assuming no stress or inflammation).
 Foods that are rich in niacin include liver, chicken, pork, turkey, fish, soy, and pumpkin seeds.

 Taking lactobacillus Plantarum 299v may alter the amount of kynurenine produced.
 In a study of people with depression who were taking an SSRI, 8-weeks of taking the probiotic decreased kynurenine concentrations compared to a placebo group.
-It also improved cognitive function compared with placebo and baseline. [ref] Lactobacillus Plantarum 299v is available on Amazon.
+It also improved cognitive function compared with placebo and baseline. [ref] Lactobacillus Plantarum 299v is available online.

 Serotonin is a neurotransmitter that is important in depression, sleep, and many other aspects of health.
 Learn how your genetic variants in the serotonin receptor genes impact their function.